 India in spite of being the second largest smartphone market in the world still lags behind in smartphone penetration as only 17% of the population in India owns a smartphone.
 While the mobile penetration in India has already crossed 80%, a huge 83% of the population is still hooked with feature phones, resulting in setting up a huge window of opportunity for the blooming smartphone manufacturers.
 In 2016 smartphone shipments in India is expected to grow by 29% over the past year, compared to 7% YoY estimated growth in global smartphone shipments 2016.

 The cut-throat competition in the Indian smartphone market is eventually becoming a boom for the end customers.
-To cut short competitions, smartphone manufacturers have flooded the smartphone market with low price budget LTE-enabled smartphones.
+To cut short competitions, smartphone manufacturers have flooded the market with low budget LTE smartphones in India.
 The entry level LTE enabled smartphone Reliance Jio LYF did a commendable job by securing the 3rd spot in the list of top LTE-enabled smartphone vendors in Q1 2016 accumulating 13% of the market share.

 The growth of LTE-enabled devices is driven by smartphones as the growing adoption of Phablet devices is eating into the tablet market in India.
 According to CMR, Tablet market registered a mere 7% QoQ growth in shipments in Q1 2016 with 0.91 million units shipped in the quarter.
 A majority of the tablets sold belonged to the sub Rs 5K category and the rising Phablet market in the future will eat up the tablet market.